Shaaali/identity-apps/docs/guides/applications/web-app/saml/configure-login.md

 # Configure SAML login

 You can follow this document to obtain required information and the configurations to:
- - Integrate a web application that supports SAML
+ - Integrate sign in with Asgardeo for your SAML web application
  - Build login with Asgardeo using a SAML supported library

 When configuring SAML based sign in with Asgardeo, you need to know: